ktmeaton/obsidian-public/academic/Plague Denmark Paper.md

 <div style="page-break-after: always;"></div>

 The skeletal and molecular dates of the 9 high coverage *[[Yersinia pestis|Y. pestis]]* genomes are presented in Table @tbl:tip_dating_summary and Figure @fig:timeline_sites.
-Almost all molecular dates had overlap with the archaeological dates as determined by the site occupation period and burial patterns.
+Almo	st all molecular dates had overlap with the archaeological dates as determined by the site occupation period and burial patterns.
 The exception to this pattern was individual G371 from the site of Tirup.

 To investigate the dating disparity for G371, we performed 14C radiocarbon dating.
 The radiocarbon estimate largely agrees with the archaeological dates, with an estimated mean date of 1260 CE (+/- 75 yrs with 1 sigma).
 Thus there is robust evidence that the individual lived and died sometime between the late 12th and early 14th century